saeedalam/Rust-Universe/Chapter-4-Basic-Syntax-and-Data-Types.md

 ## Type Conversion and Casting

-Rust does not implicitly convert types.
-You must use explicit conversions.
+Rust does not implicitly convert types, requiring explicit conversions to prevent subtle bugs.

 ### Numeric Conversions